hiromasae/craps/README.md

 - Create linked list template for transaction history and roll history
 - Implement transaction history using template and print to screen
 - Implement roll history using template and print to screen

-### Future Stages:
 - Game rules read from file then print to screen
 - Print transaction history and roll history to respective txt files after exiting game
-- Unit tests for each class
+- Made player and bot subclasses of gamemember
 - Error messages for wrong input

-- Change "Game" to be a base class and make "Craps" its subclass.
+### Future Stages:
 - Search algorithm to find largest gain and loss from transactions
+- Unit tests for each class